 The more data collected, the more accurate your predictive analytics process will be.
 Naturally, then, organizations are increasingly looking to collect more data on their employees, customers, products, and brands to make accurate predictions.

 See what’s in store, and take action

 Until recently, that kind of data was in limited supply.
-However, with the emergence of Big Data, predictive analytics has become not only more accessible, but more powerful and advanced than ever before.
+However, with the emergence of data mining, data analytics, and intelligent software suites, predictive analytics has become not only more accessible but more powerful than ever before.

 How does predictive analytics work?